444th Air Expeditionary Wing: Pacific Theater

 In the spring of 1945 the 444th and the other groups of the 58th Bomb Wing moved to Tinian in the Marianas in order to continue operations against Japan.
-The 444th arrived in April and entered combat on May 10.
-It participated in the bombing of strategic objectives, strategic mining of the Inland Sea and in incendiary on urban areas for the duration of the war.
-It received a second Distinguished Unit Citation for attacking oil storage facilities at Oshima (the group's first Tinian mission), bombing an aircraft plant near Kobe, and dropping incendiaries on Nagoya in May 1945.
+The 444th arrived in April and entered combat on May 10, to the Oshima oil tanks.
+It participated in the bombing of strategic objectives and in incendiary on urban areas for the duration of the war.
+It received a second Distinguished Unit Citation for attacking oil storage facilities at Oshima, bombing an aircraft plant near Kobe, and dropping incendiaries on Nagoya in May 1945.
 The wing struck light metal industries at Osaka in July 1945, receiving a third Distinguished Unit Citation for this action.
 The group's final mission was flown against an IJN arsenal in Hikari, Japan on 14 August 1945, the day before the Japanese surrender.
+By this time the group had lost 51 B-29s (38 in the CBI and 13 flying from Tinian).
 After the war the planes and crews flew back to the states via Kwajalein and Hawaii.